Houma mother arrested after infant reportedly dies from fentanyl overdose

 Cortez told the sheriff's office she had been sleeping with her two children in bed when she woke up and found the infant unresponsive next to her.
 She reportedly admitted to being a heroin user and told deputies she had used the drug the evening before.

 There were no signs of obvious physical trauma or injury on the child, so a toxicology screening was performed.
-It found that the infant's death was a homicide cause by fentanyl overdose.
+It found that the infant's death was a homicide caused by fentanyl overdose.

 Deputies attributed the infant's death to Cortez's close contact with them directly before and after using heroin.